×

 'cardio_visie' 2024

-Certain decisions in the built environment have created scar tissue.
-A scar itself may not cause any symptoms, but it does reduce blood flow.
-Figuratively speaking, we must work together to ensure that a new "heart" is also accepted by the "body" and is not rejected.
+Certain decisions made in the stone environment have created scar tissue.
+A scar itself might not cause any symptoms, but it does reduce blood flow.
+Figuratively speaking, we must ensure that a new "heart" is also accepted by the "body" and is not rejected.
 The average life expectancy after a heart transplant is approximately 15 years.
-It reminds me of the once award-winning shopping center De Crimpenhof and the "heart patient" of today.
+It reminds me of the once award-winning shopping mall and the "heart patient" of today.
 What does this mean for the decisions to be made?
-It means, among other things, that we must understand the "body" as a whole before we can perform a successful heart transplant.
+To what extent do we view the "body" as a cohesive whole, so that a successful heart transplant has a chance of success?

-The word municipality comes from the medieval commons or common grounds.
-The shared use of the commons required a form of collective governance.
-The heart of Krimpen now mainly consists of the semi-public space of De Crimpenhof shopping centre.
-It is a very undesirable situation that these village streets are closed off with an iron roller blind every day at the end of the afternoon.
+The word 'gemeente' (municipality) originates from the medieval 'meent' or 'gemene gronden' (common lands).
+The communal use of the commons required a form of collective administration.
+The heart of Krimpen now consists of the semi-public space of the De Crimpenhof shopping center.
+Closing off this space at the end of the day (with iron roller shutters) negatively impacts the experience of the village center.
 This causes a heart attack or angina pectoris.
-The common ground that remains is designed to park cars.
+We park the car on the remaining common land.
+It is not a pleasant space to spend time.

-'THE PERFORMANCE' - I sense some hesitation among Krimpen residents when I mention the word municipality.
-That is why I developed a proposal for a "cultural construction site" with the title:'The Performance'.
-Culture is a collective design process that continually demands space to learn and change.
-This title makes the Raadhuisplein a stage and our behaviour there subject for research.
-'The Performance' wanted to gain a better understanding about the built "body" and wanted through imagination to think the situation differently.
+'THE PERFORMANCE' — I sense some hesitation among the people of Krimpen when I mention the word 'municipality'.
+That is why I developed a proposal for a "cultural construction site" titled: 'de voorstelling' (the performance).
+It literally turns the town centre situation into the backdrop for a performance.
+Culture is a collective shaping process that constantly demands the space to learn and change.
+It is a door to the possible imagination of the future.

-This artistic research was part of the innovation lab 'Wanted: Talented Municipalities' with the aim of increasing support among municipalities to work on current challenges together with creative and cultural makers.
+Cardio_vision was part of the innovation lab 'Wanted: Talented Municipalities', with the aim of increasing support among municipalities to work together with creative and cultural makers on current challenges.

 cardio_vision in the media: BK Informatie, Platfom 31, Binnenlands Bestuur